 Tips and Expert Advice

 You'll notice a pattern: a triangle has one triangle (n-2 = 1), a quadrilateral has two triangles (n-2 = 2), a pentagon has three triangles (n-2 = 3), and so on.
-Multiplying the number of triangles by 180° gives you the sum of the interior angles of the polygon.
+That said, multiplying the number of triangles by 180° gives you the sum of the interior angles of the polygon.
 This visual approach helps reinforce the formula S = (n - 2) * 180° and makes it easier to remember.

 Another useful tip is to practice applying the formula to various problems.
 Start with simple examples, such as finding the sum of the interior angles of a regular hexagon.
 A hexagon has six sides (n = 6), so the sum of its interior angles is (6 - 2) * 180° = 4 * 180° = 720°.
-Then, move on to more complex problems, such as finding the measure of each interior angle in a regular polygon or determining the number of sides a polygon has given the sum of its interior angles.
+Then, move on to more complex problems, such as finding the measure of each interior angle in a regular polygon or determining the number of sides a polygon has given the sum of its interior angles Surprisingly effective..

 FAQ